cyyong95/python_webscraper/README.md

 # Expedia Flight Info Scraper (Work in Progress)

 ## Scrape Expedia for cheapest price and time
-Currently gets the departure list with airline names and prices
+Get the departure flight name and price

 ## Setup virtual environment on Windows
-Run the following
+Run the following to install dependencies
 ```console
 # Create a virtual environment folder
 python -m venv <project name here>